google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/android-pay.md

 * Make sure you have the Android Pay app installed on your device.
 You need to be in one of the supported countries to install it.
 Check on [android.com/pay](https://www.android.com/pay/){: .external } to see if your country is supported.
 * For testing, you need to [add a credit card](https://support.google.com/androidpay/answer/6289372) to Android Pay on your device.
 * Sign up for Android Pay
-    * Add your company, site origin, and a company email etc using [this form.](https://androidpay.developers.google.com/signup)
+    * Add your company, site origin, and a company email etc. using [this form.](https://androidpay.developers.google.com/signup)
 * Ensure that [your payment gateway / processor supports Android Pay tokens](/android-pay/#processors).
 * Acquire a key-pair used to encrypt the response from Android Pay if you are using [the network token approach](#integration-using-network-token).
     * Google recommends that you work with your payment processor to obtain a public key.
 This simplifies the process as your processor will be able to handle decryption of the Android Pay Payload.
 Find more information at your payment processor documentation.